onthebusiness/harelang.org/content/tutorials/introduction.md

       Note the `!` operator which follows the function call: this is the error assertion operator.
 It is possible for writing to the standard output to fail, and the programmer is required to address this scenario.
-Try removing it and compiling this program again &mdash; the compiler will complain.
+Try removing it and compiling this program again&nbsp;&mdash; the compiler will complain.
 The simplest approach to error handling, though usually incorrect, is to use this operator to promise the compiler that the error will never occur.
 The compiler will hold you to this: if an error does occur, the program will crash.
 You can see this in action by simulating an